 The harvest season beings plenty of opportunities for farm fun.
 Pumpkin picking, hayrides, mazes and other activities make for the perfect fall day.

-- Cottonwood Farm, Boulder: Tackle straw-bale and corn mazes, take a wagon ride, decorate a gourd and pick a perfect pumpkin.
+- Cottonwood Farms, Boulder: Tackle straw-bale and corn mazes, take a wagon ride, decorate a gourd and pick a perfect pumpkin.

-- Denver Botanic Gardens at Chatfield, Littleton: The gardens’ massive corn maze twists and turns across eight acres, with a mini-maze for smaller kids and great bird watching opportunities.
+- Denver Botanic Gardens at Chatfield Farms, Littleton: The gardens’ massive corn maze twists and turns across 8 acres, with a mini-maze for smaller kids and great bird watching opportunities.

 - Fritzler’s Corn Maize, near Greeley: More than just a maze, Fritzler’s delights with a mini-rollercoaster ride, pillow jump, duck races, pumpkin canons, go-carts and a haunted maze at night.